Mahalaxmi Express

 After gauge conversion, the Miraj–Bangalore train was discontinued and a new direct train between Kurla and Bangalore was introduced.
 It is named after Mahalakshmi temple in Kolhapur.

 Coaches

-The 17411/7412 Mahalaxmi Express presently has 1 AC 1st Class cum AC 2 tier, 1 AC 2 tier, 2 AC 3 tier, 13 Sleeper Class & 4 General Unreserved coaches.
+The 17411/7412 Mahalaxmi Express presently has 1 AC 1st Class, 2 AC 2 tier, 3 AC 3 tier economy, 9 Sleeper Class & 4 General Unreserved coaches.
 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-Mumbai CSMT–Kolhapur SCSMT Mahalaxmi Express was introduced in 1971.
+Mumbai CSMT (Chhatrapati Shivaji Maharaj Terminus) – Kolhapur SCSMT (Shri Chhatrapati Shahu Maharaj Terminus) Mahalaxmi Express was introduced in 1971.
 Passengers were transferred from slip coaches of Bengaluru Miraj Express to Mahalaxmi Express at Miraj Junction.
 After gauge conversion, Bengaluru–Miraj slip Express was discontinued and Kurla–Bengaluru Express was introduced.

-Now 17411 Mahalaxmi Express covers the distance of 518 kilometres in 11 hours 05 mins (47.31 km/hr) & 11 hours 05 mins as 17412 Mahalaxmi Express (47.45 km/hr).
+Now 17411 Mahalaxmi Express covers the distance of 518 kilometres in 11 hours 05 mins (47.31 km/h) & 11 hours 05 mins as 17412 Mahalaxmi Express (47.45 km/h).

-As its average speed in both directions is below 55 km/hr as per Indian Railways rules, it does not have an Express surcharge.
+As its average speed in both directions is below 55 km/h as per Indian Railways rules, it does not have an Superfast surcharge.